confluentinc/cp-demo/docs/on-prem.rst

       ./scripts/sbc/validate_sbc_add_broker_reassignment.sh
       ./scripts/sbc/validate_sbc_add_broker_completed.sh

 #.
-When rebalancing has completed, you will see the task move to Success in the Control Center Self-balancing interface.
+When rebalancing has completed, the add-broker rebalance task will move to ``Success``.
    Run the following command to view replica placements for all topic-partitions in the cluster:

    .. sourcecode:: bash